Silver Airways returns to Charleston airport with new flights to Florida

-An airline that briefly served the Lowcountry five years ago is flying back in.
+An airline that briefly touched down in the Lowcountry five years ago is on its return leg.

 The carrier will offer daily flights to Orlando before continuing on to Key West, as well as routes to Tampa three days a week and Fort Lauderdale four days a week.

-Flights from Charleston to Tampa will be on Monday, Wednesday and Friday with return flights on Tuesday, Thursday and Saturday.
+The Charleston-Tampa service will be offered Monday, Wednesday and Friday with return legs on Tuesday, Thursday and Saturday.

 Flights from the Lowcountry to Fort Lauderdale will be on Tuesday, Thursday, Saturday and Sunday.
 Return flights will be Monday, Wednesday, Friday and Sunday.